Rental family service: Service examples

 Another company, Ikemeso Takkyūbin, offers a service to induce people to cry, thereby achieving a sense of catharsis.
 The name of the company translates to "handsome men weeping delivery" or "tear couriers", as their first service offered was a ceremony to mark the end of a marriage, and their female clientele felt their emotions were heightened by an attractive man to wipe away their tears.

 Commentary

-David McNeill wrote, for The Independent, the loss of lifetime employment opportunities had broken professional relationships, where "many companies were family-like affairs where workers spent most of their lives and knew their bosses" and family life in Japan had similarly fractured: "A growing number of people are putting off marriage or children and leading atomised, lonely lives in cramped urban apartments."
-In 1992, Erma Bombeck wrote about Japan Efficiency and drew parallels to the decline of family relationships in America, noting "There was a time in the world when we acknowledged that we needed one another and we had responsibilities toward these needs. [...]
+David McNeill, writing for The Independent, notes that "observers say the rent-a-friend trend is a sign of an accelerated deterioration in personal and professional relationships," and that companies used to be "family-like affairs where workers spent most of their lives and knew their bosses."
+However, the "post-1990s disintegration of lifetime employment and the rise of temp agencies [...] has fractured many of these bonds.
+Increasingly, family life offers little refuge: grandparents [...] mostly live apart from their children.
+A growing number of people are putting off marriage or children and leading atomised, lonely lives in cramped urban apartments."

+In 1992, Erma Bombeck wrote about Japan Efficiency, which she described as a company that "provides a grandmother for parents of small children who do not have anyone to fill the role" and "will set up a sympathetic person for stressed-out executives as well as for people who are ill with the need to rant and rave to someone.
+She also offers personal assistants to recognition-starved homemakers.
+These are rental maids who don't actually clean house so much as they listen to the homemaker."

+Bombeck drew parallels to the decline of family relationships in America, noting, "There was a time in the world when we acknowledged that we needed one another and we had responsibilities toward these needs. [...]
 Now we are independent of one another and too busy to deal with one another's problems."